raulshma/tech-ticker/docs/Documentation.md

-Okay, here is the complete, updated TechTicker documentation including the Angular frontend for management and CRM.

 ## TechTicker: E-commerce Price Tracker & Alerter - Detailed Software Specification

-**Version:** 1.6
+**Version:** 2.0
-**Date:** June 15, 2025
+**Date:** December 28, 2024
-**System Model:** Admin-Managed Exact Product URLs (Focus on Reduced Detectability, with Product Categories) **Architecture Model:** Monolith with .NET Aspire Backend & Angular SPA Frontend **Target Audience:** Development Team / Automated Coding Agent
+**System Model:** Admin-Managed Exact Product URLs (Focus on Reduced Detectability, with Product Categories) **Architecture Model:** Monolith with .NET Aspire Backend & Angular SPA Frontend **Target Audience:** Development Team / Automated Coding Agent **Status:** Fully Implemented and Operational

-**Preamble for Coding Agent:**
-This document aims to provide a highly detailed specification for building the TechTicker application, including its backend services and a dedicated Angular frontend for administration and CRM.
-While it strives for completeness, some low-level implementation details (e.g., specific UI element interactions or exhaustive edge-case error handling beyond what's specified) might still require standard best practices or further clarification.
-Focus on implementing the described logic, data structures, and interactions precisely.
-Use the recommended technologies and libraries.
-Pay close attention to data validation, error handling, and logging as outlined.
+**Preamble:**
+This document provides a comprehensive specification of the fully implemented TechTicker application, including its backend services and Angular frontend for administration and CRM.
+The system is operational and includes all described features.
+This documentation reflects the actual implemented state of the system as of December 2024, including all APIs, frontend components, background workers, and database schema.

 **Table of Contents:**